stfxecutables/model_variance/drafts/details.md

 behaviours can still be invisible.
 This makes the local EC in my opinion a flawed metric.

+I think the subsequent plots also show that the local EC distributions tend to be quite pathological (even flatter than Cauchy distributions, and support tends to be almost all of $[0  1]$).

 ## The Global EC

 All these problems go away if we just stop dividing by the error set union, and